GuillaumeDesforges/git-teaching-material/presentation/src/slides.md

 * create **commits** to keep track of _versions_ progressively
 * use **branches** to work on _alternative histories_
 * **merge** two branches to _merge both histories_ together
+* conflicts may happen: just solve them and move forward

 ---